d4rkc0d3r/d4rkAvatarOptimizer/README.md

 Can't merge meshes that have any tessellation or surface shaders.

 Forces on "Write Properties as Static Values" if enabled.

+Shader Toggles will not work with blocked shaders or projectors.
+## NaNimation Toggles
+Merges meshes even if they get toggled separately from each other.
+This will add an extra bone per original mesh that gets added to each vertex with a very low weight.
+This bones scale will be animated to NaN to toggle the mesh off.

+Unlike the `Use Shader Toggles` option this does not require the shaders to be changed.
+It also doesn't have the problems of projectors and blocked shaders not understanding the toggles.
 ## Keep Default Enabled State
 Stops meshes that are enabled by default from getting merged with meshes that are disabled by default and vice versa.